-We assign a Capital score of a1 to Aareal, reflecting our expectation that the bank will maintain its strong capitalisation metrics, despite the expected strain from the impact of the pandemic and the upcoming revisions to the Basel framework for measuring credit risks (the so-called constrained internal ratings-based approach).
+We assign a Capital score of a1 to Aareal, reflecting our expectation that the bank will maintain its strong capitalisation metrics, despite the geopolitical uncertainties that weighs on economic growth and the upcoming revisions to the Basel framework for measuring credit risks (the so-called constrained internal ratings-based approach).
 We have captured the expected decline in the bank's capital ratio, in particular our tangible common equity (TCE) ratio, by positioning the bank's Capital score two notches below the aa2 initial score.